Kit car: History

-Current kit cars are frequently replicas of well-known and often expensive classics and are designed so that anyone with a measure of technical skill can build them at home to a standard where they can be driven on the public roads.
+Current kit cars are frequently replicas of well-known and often expensive classics.
+They are designed so that anyone with the right technical skills can build them at home to a standard where they can be driven on the public roads.
 These replicas are in general appearance like the original, but their bodies are often made of fiberglass mats soaked in polyester resin instead of the original sheet metal.
-Replicas of the AC Cobra and the Lotus 7 are particularly popular examples, the right to manufacture the Lotus 7 now being owned by Caterham Cars who bought the rights to the car from Lotus founder Colin Chapman in 1973.
-Caterham Cars are a "Component Car" and are a continued development of Chapman's design, whereas all other Lotus 7 style cars are replicas, and are "Kit Cars" costing significantly less and not having the residual values of the Caterham.
-These Replica kit cars enable enthusiasts to possess a vehicle similar in appearance to a vehicle which because of scarcity they may not be able to afford, and at the same time take advantage of modern technology.
-The Sterling Nova Kit originally produced in the UK was the most popular VW based Kits being produced worldwide and licensed under several different names with an estimated 10000 sold.
+Replicas of the AC Cobra and the Lotus Seven are particularly popular examples.
+The right to manufacture the Lotus 7 is owned by Caterham Cars, who bought the rights to the car from Lotus founder Colin Chapman in 1973.
+Caterham cars are component cars and are a continued development of Chapman's design.
+All other Lotus Seven-style cars are replica kit cars costing significantly less than the Caterham without the residual value.
+These replica kit cars enable enthusiasts to possess a vehicle closely resembling a vehicle that they may not be able to afford due to scarcity, and at the same time take advantage of modern technology.
+The Sterling Nova kit originally produced in the UK was the most popular VW-based kits being produced worldwide.
+It was licensed under several different names with an estimated 10,000 sold.

-Many people react skeptically when they first hear about kit cars as it appears to them to be technically impossible to assemble a car at home and license it for public roads.
-They may also be worried that such a car would not subsequently pass the mandatory quality control (road worthiness test) that is required in most countries.
-For example, to obtain permission to use a kit car in Germany, every such vehicle with a speed over 6 km/h without a general operating license (ABE) or an EC type permission (EC-TG) has to undergo, as per the § 21 of Road traffic licensing regulations (STVZO), a technical inspection by an officially recognized expert of a Technical Inspection Authority.
+A common concern about kit cars is that it appears to many to be technically impossible to assemble a car at home and license it for public roads, including meeting standards for the mandatory quality control (road worthiness test) that is required in most countries.
+For example, to obtain permission to use a kit car in Germany, every such vehicle with a speed over 6 km/h without a general operating license (ABE) or an EC type permission (EC-TG) has to undergo a technical inspection by an officially recognized expert.
 In the United Kingdom it is necessary to meet the requirements of the IVA (Individual vehicle Approval) regulations.
 In the United States SEMA has gone state by state to set up legal ways for states to register kit cars and speciality vehicles for inspection and plates.

 A survey of nearly 600 kit car owners in the US, the UK and Germany, carried out by Dr. Ingo Stüben, showed that typically 100–1,500 hours are required to build a kit car, depending upon the model and the completeness of the kit.
-However, as the complexity of the kits offered continues to increase, build times have increased as well some running to 5000 hours plus for accurate replica kits.
+As the complexity of the kits offered continues to increase, build times have increased.
+Some accurate replica kits may take over 5,000 hours to complete.

 Several sports car producers such as Lotus, Marcos, and TVR started as kit car makers.